rich-d-wilkinson/precision/README.md

 ## Tutorial

-See the package vignette for details on how to run the R code
+See the package vignette for details on how to run the R code.